curl/everything-curl/protocols/network.md

 Networking means communicating between two endpoints on the Internet.
-The Internet is just a bunch of interconnected machines (computers really), each using its own invidual addresses (called [IP addresses](https://en.wikipedia.org/wiki/IP_address)).
+The Internet is just a bunch of interconnected machines (computers really), each using its own individual addresses (called [IP addresses](https://en.wikipedia.org/wiki/IP_address)).
 The addresses each machine has can be of different types and machines can even have temporary addresses.
 These computers are often called hosts.